lamdera/compiler/extra/readme.md

 To package whenever changes are made to this file:

-- Run the esbuild instructions are at the top of ./extra/dist/live.js.
+- Run the esbuild instructions at the top of ./extra/live.js.
 - Modify the `extra/Lamdera/Live.hs` file in some way (`x = 1` works well) to ensure it will get recompiled
 - Then re-run the main build with `stack install`.